shyamalpunekar/hungrybear-node-module/README.md

 ## Description

-_An application that determines a user’s age based on a planet’s solar years.._
+_An hungry bear application that hungry bear can eat a small, medium or large meal, and each meal increases the foodLevel by a different amount..._

 ## Setup/Installation Requirements
 * npm install gulp --save-dev